Certainsomeonex-x/Data-Viz/README.md

 ### 🌟 Special Acknowledgments

+- **Google Gemini Team** - For the groundbreaking **Gemini 2.5 Flash API** that powers the intelligent natural language data generation.
+This project wouldn't be possible without their cutting-edge AI technology and generous free tier access.
 - **Soumyadip Das** - For providing the foundational mathematical concepts and statistical analysis algorithms that power the core analysis engine
 - **Anirudha Patnaik** - For the project vision, Gemini AI integration, and overall architecture
 - **GitHub Copilot** - For assistance in implementing the CustomTkinter UI, fixing axis labeling issues, and providing code suggestions throughout development
-- **Google Gemini Team** - For the powerful AI API that makes natural language data generation possible
 - **Open Source Community** - For the amazing libraries (matplotlib, pandas, scikit-learn, statsmodels) that make this project possible

 ---